We can help you create a sound legal basis for those who choose to live together.

 A prenup can provide you with the certainty of knowing what will happen should you divorce.

-At Heald Solicitors in Milton Keynes, we can work with you to draw up a bespoke and fair prenuptial or postnuptial agreement.
-Our family law team have extensive experience in assisting clients in protecting their financial wellbeing, particularly in high value or complex situations.
+We can work with you to draw up a bespoke and fair prenuptial or postnuptial agreement.
+Our family law solicitors have extensive experience in assisting clients in protecting their financial wellbeing, particularly in high value or complex situations.

 A prenup can provide you with the certainty of knowing what will happen should you divorce.
 The agreement can include provision for any children you may have, which can be reassuring.